 Naturally, when I returned to the studio I created this piece based on my observations of the colours and geometric characteristics of the fence/gate along with the yellow green planter on the pathway, without ignoring the rain.

-6”h x 15"w, mixed media mosaic, created with stained glass, Italian and Mexican smalti, ceramic and upcycled china
+4.625”h x 6.5”w, mixed media mosaic, created with stained glass, Italian and Mexican smalti, millefiori, and ceramic on a bamboo backing

 Inspired by Catherine’s wonderful bright colours and shapes from Through the Gate, I was reminded of allotment gardening in England.
 So many neighbourhoods in London have public gardens open for green thumbs of all caliber to work cooperatively and independently.
 I have a particular interest in allotments for food sharing and food bank use - an important commitment to communities in need.

 14"h x 11"w, cyanotype print on 140lb (300g) watercolor paper

 Gates can be seen as keeping something in, or keeping something out.
 This piece used the idea of gates to show the balance and struggle between nature and urban spaces.

 “Beyond the Gate”

 Inspired by Catherine’s post I decided to paint a colourful wild flower garden with soft colours and various shapes.

 $1200, unframed, ready to hang

 This was another wonderful inspiration / challenge by an abstract artist.
 Looking at this challenge brought back a memory of about 9 years of age-down the road quite aways there was an old home with a long abandoned garden.
 I had to stand on tiptoe of the broken gate to see through and beyond to a yard full of wild flowers long forgotten and the colours were glistening in the soft summer rain.